At the reception of University Hospital, Legon, the response was casual, almost dismissive. “You can take it to 37 [Hospital],”…

 Getting into the stadium felt like a battle.
 It was not about who had a ticket, but who had the strength to push through.
 Families with children, women, the elderly — no one was spared.
 In the end, my friends and I entered without our tickets even being checked.
 It makes you wonder: why buy a ticket at all if you can simply force your way in?

-Veteran journalist and media freedom advocate Professor Kwame Karikari has marked his 80th birthday with a national event that focused…
+Veteran journalist and media freedom advocate Professor Kwame Karikari recently celebrated his 80th birthday with a national event that highlighted…